Skip to main content

 Build

 The Dumbbell Seated Triceps Extension is performed while sitting upright and holding a dumbbell overhead, lowering and extending the arms in a controlled motion.
-It is useful for training the back of the upper arms while limiting help from the rest of the body, making the movement easier to control and repeat consistently.
+The overhead arm position places the long head of the triceps under a greater stretch, which produces substantially more muscle growth compared to exercises done with the arm at your side (Maeo et al., 2023).

 You should feel this exercise mainly in the back of your upper arms.
 Keep your upper arms close to your head, your torso tall, and your movement slow and steady.
-Focus on control rather than weight, and aim for a smooth range of motion without locking your elbows hard at the top.
+Triceps activation varies meaningfully across different pressing angles and modalities (Rodriguez-Ridao et al., 2020), which is why dedicated isolation work like this complements compound pressing movements.

 This exercise fits well into arm-focused workouts or as a secondary movement after larger presses.
-You can make it easier by using a lighter dumbbell or reducing the range of motion, and harder by slowing the lowering phase or gradually increasing the weight while maintaining control.
+You can make it easier by using a lighter dumbbell or reducing the range of motion, and harder by slowing the lowering phase or gradually increasing the weight.
+The seated position limits momentum and helps you maintain consistent form across sets.

 1. Sit on a bench with your back straight, feet firmly planted on the floor, and grab a single dumbbell with both hands, cupping the upper end of the weight.